jserrao/commando/commands.md

 09.    users/your-macosxname-here/.node (where Homebrew puts node's stuff, if you install via homebrew - you shouldnt do this!
 Use the node OSX installer instead)
 10.    users/your-macosxname-here/.node/lib/node_modules (where npm installs stuff if you use Homebrew)

+## Kalabox
+01.   kbox (hello world more or less)
+2.    kbox config (shows you version of kalabox)
+3.    kbox git checkout -b new-branch -- -v (would create / checkout new git branch.
+NOTE the `--` that allows you talk to kalabox, making the `kbox` command a wrapper on the CLI)
+4.    kbox status (tells you if the docker engine is up/down)
+5.    kbox up (takes docker engine online)
+6.    kbox down (takes docker engine offline, good for resets)

 ## MySQL Server (assumes use of homebrew)
 1.   brew install mysql (starts mysql package installation via homebrew)
 2.   unset TMPDIR (run this command immediately after installation)